 We know that a hospital stay can be a difficult experience for children and their parents.
-Rest assured, we’ll do everything we can to help your child feel safe and secure.
+We will do everything we can to help your child feel safe and secure.

 Before your child’s stay

-Involve brothers and sisters in your discussion, so everyone has a chance to share concerns and questions.
+Involve siblings in your discussion, so everyone has a chance to share concerns and questions.
 Make sure to share other information you have, such as when your child will be coming home.